ShorenaK/BlackJack-AWS/README.md

 - Python Flask Framework: Leveraged the Python Flask framework for efficient development.

-- AWS (Amazon Web Services): Successfully deployed the project on AWS EC2 instance, it took me 4 days and I made it happen.
+- AWS (Amazon Web Services): Successfully deployed the project on AWS EC2 instance, it took me 4 days and was challenging but I made it happen.

 ## Developer:
 - [Shorena K. Anzhilov](https://github.com/ShorenaK)